AdnanOlarmmi/Hello_Microverse_Project/README.md

 ## Acknowledgments

 - Thanks to the Microverse team for the great curriculum.
-- Thanks to Code Reviewers for the insightful feedback.
+- Thanks to the Code Reviewer(s) for the insightful feedback.
-- A great thanks to My coding partners, morning session team, and standup team partners for their contributions.
+- A great thanks to My coding partner(s), morning session team, and standup team for their contributions.
 - Hat tip to anyone whose code was used.

 ## 📝 License